 Speak With a Scottsdale Car Accident Attorney in Your Area

 If you were injured or a loved one tragically died, due to the carelessness or wrongful conduct of another, our firm of is ready to hold responsible the parties accountable.
 Our Scottsdale car accident lawyer prepares each case for a trial before a jury.
 We only recommend a settlement when the offer from the insurance company or the responsible parties is acceptable to you.
-For clear guidance and to talk with a skilled lawyer, please call the law firm of Amar Esq.
-PLLC at 480.802.8232.
-You can also schedule an appointment through our contact form.
+To schedule a free consultation please call 480-802-8232.